nike8806/best-practices/Algorithms/README.md

 # README example...

-In this section we have diferents techniques of algoritms
+In this section we have diferents techniques of algorithms and development practices and concepts.

 ## Content
+* Pure Functions
 * Dynamic programming
 * Fundamentals
 * Data Structures
 * Sorting